jliang117/redditRecommends/README.md

 but clearly other usages such as online shopping recommendations do **not** include a place.

-So at the moment, we let google take care of figuring out the intent of a user's search, but I imagine there would be better results by requiring more specificity on inputs and then subsequently being able to tweak the results processing based on those inputs.
+So at the moment, we let google take care of figuring out the intent of a user's search, but I imagine there would be better results by requiring more specificity on inputs and then subsequently being able to tweak the processing based on those inputs.